Standard Buyer Inspection

 Times are approximations - and will vary by size / condition of home

-AM Appointment: Inspection starts at 9:30 AM
+AM Appointment: Inspection generally starts at 9:30 AM

 Buyer/Client arrives at 11:45 for the walk-through/review